3 probes in 1.

 ☙ Cordless.
 Not sure if this is an asset or liability!
 (Bluetooth connections can be fickle and often delay startup), but cords can get caught and wound up or break.)

 VScan Air's drawbacks are in its feature set (does not offer M-mode or Pulsed-Wave Doppler).
 Many cart-based hospital systems do not offer PWD either, and thus lack of access to PWD during your fellowship will deprive you from learning a small but signifiant part of the advanced fellowship curriculum.
 (PWD can be extremely useful in select Rural applications.)
+Cardiac scanning is awkward due to the larger curvilinear footprint of the probe.

 The bluetooth connectivity can be irritating for both Clarius & GE VScan Air.
 Users of both devices offer conflicting opinions of which brand's connection is more stable: no clear advantage for either.